 - Confederate cannons should be facing north.

-Admittedly, this brought several smiles over the years.
+Admittedly, this brought many smiles over the years.
 Didn’t Mam-Maw know that the cannons would face the enemy regardless of direction?
 Not to mention that the cannons were posed for tourists?

 It still makes me smile to remember Mam-Maw’s staunch indignation.
-As I’ve grown older and a little wiser, I have often thought about her statement and the passion behind it.
-It is a a shining example of patriotism.
+As I’ve grown older and perhaps a little wiser, I have often thought about her statement and the passion that motivated it.
+It’s truly a shining example of patriotism.

 If at this point you think patriotism and the Civil War cannot be discussed in the same sentence—first, shame on you, and second, three words: context, context, context.